restqa/documentation/docs/getting-started/configuration.md

 * **Type:** `object`
 * **Required:** `no`

-Key/Value object that will be loaded into the dataset in order be reused into the test scenarios.
+Key/Value object that will be loaded into the dataset in order to be reused into test scenarios.

 ### environments[].plugins